laryn/extlink/README.md

 3) Copy the extlink.png and mailto.png files to your theme's directory.

 Note that you DO NOT need to make a extlink.css file.
-Specifying the file in the info file is enough to tell Drupal not to load the original file.
+Specifying the file in the info file is enough to tell Backdrop not to load the original file.